cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-AIRBUS DS-PLEIADES PROGRAMMING CHAIN MAINTENANCE-EN.md

 The project objectives are as follows:
 * Development: engineering phases, software specifications, preliminary and detailed design, coding and unit testing, unit and AIV validation, acceptance, warranty,
-* MCO: correction of anomalies and development of numerous functional evolutions.
+* MCO: correction of anomalies and development of numerous functional developments.

 The processes for carrying out the project are:
 * V Cycle